 Pack 2-3 outfits per day, 8-10 diapers and 3 bibs/burp clothes and lots of wipes.
 If you are going for a week or so, buy a pack of diapers and wipes once you get there so you don’t have to pack them all.

 You may want to skip the bows, shoes, and accessories, especially for the traveling part.
-Anything extra frequently gets in the way and becomes another item to hold and lose.
+Anything extra gets in the way and becomes another item to hold, drop and lose.
 Try to simplify as much as possible.

 My babies this young didn’t take bottles, but if yours does bring travel size packs of formula and several empty bottles.
-Fill with water after security.
+Fill with water after security or you are allowed to bring water through if you explain what it is for, you will have to be tested for explosives.
 You can also ask the flight attendant for hot water (they have it for tea and coffee) and mix it with colder water to get the right temp.
 You CAN take formula and milk through security, it just has to be tested for explosives, which means you have to open the bottle for a minute.
 It can be messy.
-Also anything frozen can get through security without a problem so if the flight is long, freeze a bottle for later.
+Also, anything frozen can get through security without a problem so if the flight is long, freeze a bottle for later.

 Airport travel tips:

 Strollers and carseats DO NOT count as luggage on the major airlines.
 You can check them for free.
 So you can stroll right up to the gate and down the jet bridge before disassembling them to get on the plane.
+UPDATE: Due to a few select parents, you are no longer allowed to push the stroller down the jetbridge, be prepared to haul baby and everything else you need on a plane all the way down the jet bridge.
 You will meet up with your stroller right as you get off the plane for easy transport.
 They are a bit of work at security.

 We travel stand-by so we never check bags in case we don’t make it.
 So I have to push a stroller AND pull a carry-on at the same time and sometimes hold another kids hand.
 Is your stroller friendly to one hand pushing?
 I love a jogging stroller, but they do take a lot of space in a tiny rental car and may be ruined by the baggage handlers and the amount of movement, so you want to decide if you are ok with it possibly being beaten up.
 I really love my snap-and-go for travel.
 It is lightweight, easy to fold one-handed and perfect for transporting the baby in a car seat.
 I also love stroller straps for easy access to the diaper bag.

 At security you want to have a wrap/sling/backpack on.
 Put the baby into the wrap and then you’ll be hands free to move luggage along, take shoes off, etc. You are allowed to walk through security with a wrap on.
-They will swab your hands for dangerous materials, but it is usually a quick process (do not apply lotions or sanitizer right before the check, they can flag the explosive category…don’t ask how I know lol). it is nice to have a wrap so there are options if baby isn’t liking the car seat.
-I put my backpack in the stroller and carry the baby.
+They will swab your hands for dangerous materials, but it is usually a quick process (do not apply lotions or sanitizer right before the check, they can flag the explosive category…don’t ask how I know, lol).
+It is nice to have a wrap so there are options if baby isn’t liking the car seat.
+I put my backpack in the stroller and push the luggage and carry the baby.

 On the plane: